Sarfaraz45/Javascript-Projects/README.md

 # Javascript Projects
- Some Projects to demonstrate Simple Javascript
+This repository will contain 20 Projects developed with HTML, CSS, Javascript